National Museum of Iceland

 What to see at the National Museum of Iceland?

-Spread across three floors, the National Museum of Iceland exhibits more than 2000 pieces and works of art allowing visitors a fascinating and comprehensive journey through Icelandic history, from colonization in the 9th century up to now.
+Spread across three floors, the National Museum of Iceland exhibits more than 2000 pieces and works of art allowing visitors a fascinating and comprehensive journey through Icelandic history, from colonisation in the 9th century up to now.

 From Viking drinking horns and ritual masks to beautiful Medieval stained glass windows and photographs showing the country's evolution during the 20th century, visiting the National Museum is the best way to learn about Icelandic culture and one of the must-see attractions during your stay in Reykjavik.
 Don't miss the Valþjófsstaður door, a 13th-century church door carved with the tale of a knight slaying a dragon and freeing a lion which becomes his companion!